ICI3D/MMED/schedule/index.md

 ### Day 7

-- {{ sc }} Optional: Cape Point trip; schedule to be finalized, but leave AM, return PM (costs covered, meals included)
+- {{ sc }} 09h55 Optional: Meet in AIMS lobby for Cape Point trip (departure at 10h00) Wear comfortable clothes.
+We will be going on a boat!

 </details>